The source file is in the Intranet. Any change made to this page will be overwritten by the update from Intranet.

 |Ensure school events/assemblies are accessible.|

-- WSD will develop a process to notify school communities that arrangements to accessibility are available.
+- WSD has posted information on the WSD Community Use website to notify school communities that arrangements to accessibility are available.

 will ensure that when schools are organizing events, preparation